 So I started to realize that even the journalists that were savvy enough to join an online discussion list called “Online News” weren’t necessarily “getting” the amazing changes that were coming to the journalism business.

 What really sealed it for me was a Washington Post editor who complained on the list that he could not find any “hotshots” to work for him.
 He wanted people who could write, code web pages, do Shockwave, run servers, guide online strategies, and hand-hold the old-guard reporters into the Information Age.

 It’s no wonder he was having trouble finding a “hotshot”: at the time, a typical beginning reporter’s salary was about $19K a year.
 I told him there are plenty of “hotshots” out here, but we’re already making one hell of a lot more than $19K/year running our own publications.
 He didn’t reply.

 I dropped off the Online News list and started my own discussion list, hand-picking people who really understood the changes coming to a world where anyone could have “the power of the press” — by publishing online.

-The Online News list sadly died after Steve Outing himself moved on to become a senior editor at the Poynter Institute for Media Studies, where in addition to blogging (hah!), he conducted research on the role of the Internet in the news business, including an eyetrack study of how people interacted with news sites.
-I’m sure he was frustrated too, to see the list die out; it would have been useful as newspapers really started to have problems in 2007-2008.
+The Online News list sadly died after Steve Outing himself moved on to become a senior editor at the Poynter Institute for Media Studies, where in addition to blogging (hah!), he conducted research on the role of the Internet in the news business, including an eyetrack study of how people interacted with news sites, which was pretty new tech at that time.
+I’m sure he was frustrated too, to see the list die out; it would have been useful as newspapers really started to have problems in 2007–2008.